theTechRebel/kaizenmed/readme.rst

 KaizenMed
 ###################

-KaizenMed is an effective, simple and efficient software packages for the medical industry.
+KaizenMed is an effective, simple and efficient software package for the medical industry.